emoacht/Monitorian/README.md

  - The name of a name/value pair must correspond to that in the default `Resources.resx` file to override it.

 ## History

+Ver 3.11 2022-5-10

+ - Enable to use accent color for brightness

 Ver 3.10 2022-4-12